-If you live in halls of residence at the University, you must register with the doctors surgery when you arrive – it would be helpful if you know your NHS number when you register.
+If you live in halls of residence at the University, you must register with the doctor’s surgery when you arrive – it would be helpful if you know your NHS number when you register.

 Financial Guidance Team

-The Financial Guidance Team provides information and guidance on all aspects of student funding, including:
+The Financial Guidance Team provides information and guidance on all aspects of student funding including:

-- student loans and NHS bursaries
+- student loans and other government-assessed funding

 - additional University funding such as bursaries and scholarships